(Guide updated January 10th, 2021)

 Qemu is being actively developed.
 This means that some new features can become available that are not yet incorporated into the official source code.
 Currently there are several such developments, in various states of reliability:

--Sound support
+-Sound support.

-You can download some of these experimental builds from our forum: https://www.emaculation.com/forum/viewtopic.php?p=52104#p52104
+You can download some of these experimental builds for our forum under Experimental builds : http://www.emaculation.com/forum/viewtopic.php?f=34&t=9028

 #!/bin/sh